Neurocomputing

 Bridge biohybrid systems through seamless integration

-The capability to interface our HD-MEA systems with other devices seamlessly enables direct communication between living neurons and digital processors.
-This makes MaxWell Biosystems’ HD-MEAs ideal for connecting with neuromorphic systems and exploring hybrid models of intelligence.
+Our HD-MEA systems can be interfaced directly with digital processors and neuromorphic hardware, enabling real-time communication between living neuronal networks and external devices.
+This provides a flexible foundation for connecting with neuromorphic systems and exploring hybrid models of intelligence.

 Relevant